-The FdSc Social Care and Well-being aims to provide you with a greater understanding of the health and social care sector and the issues facing societies from both a national and global perspective.
-Our course will develop your knowledge of current social care and well-being policy developments.
-It will also encourage you to consider the current and future needs of individuals and societies and ensure that the views of service users and carers are represented.
+Gain a greater understanding of the health and social care sector, develop your knowledge of current social care and well-being policy, consider the current and future needs of individuals and societies with our foundation degree.

 You will examine diverse factors that impact on social care and well-being from a range of perspectives.
 This will include sociological and psychological theories and legal and ethical issues.
 You will look at challenges to delivering social care and well-being and how individuals can ensure that the views of service users and carers are represented.